1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 8.1 Medicines

-3. essential information for proper use,
+3. include essential information for proper use,

 In more detail, it is prohibited for advertising of medicines intended to the general public to:

-1. give the impression that medical examination or treatment is unnecessary,
+1. give the impression that medical examination or treatment is unnecessary;

-2. offer diagnosis or treatment by correspondence,
+2. offer determination of diagnosis or method of treatment by correspondence;

 8.2 Medical devices